1. Home

 February 18, 2026

-The FDA will host, in collaboration with various stakeholders, including industry, consumer groups, healthcare professionals, individual firms, retailers, and academic researchers, a virtual public meeting followed by virtual listening sessions to help inform the FDA’s next steps, prioritize potential options, and advance our food allergen threshold approaches to benefit public health.
+The U.S. Food and Drug Administration (FDA), in collaboration with various stakeholders, including industry, consumer groups, healthcare professionals, individual firms, retailers, and academic researchers, held a virtual public meeting titled Food Allergen Thresholds and Their Potential Applications, followed by virtual listening sessions.
+The input gathered will help inform the agency’s next steps, prioritize potential options, and advance its approach to food allergen thresholds to benefit public health.

 Background